ensamblador/sagemaker-stable-difussionXL-demo/README.md

     Do you wish to deploy these changes (y/n)?y
     ```

     After like 9-10 minutes all the backend is deployed.
-You'll some outputs at the end
+You'll see some outputs at the end

     ```bash
     SDXL: deploying...
 [1/1]